 Unlike with oil, no technological innovation can ever replace water.
 So, the way I see it, there are two ways to capitalize on the water-supply market.

 The first — and most obvious — is to invest in water through utilities.
 And this might not be a bad way to go.

 In fact, in any random five-year period during the last 25 years, water utilities outperformed all other leading industry groups on a total return basis.

 But it gets even better.
 You see, only about 16% of water utilities are publicly traded, with 84% still owned by state and local governments.
 And that 84% is currently facing vast expenditures to expand their crumbling infrastructure so they can keep up with rising demand.

 In the U.S. alone there are serious problems with collapsed storm sewers, storm and wastewater runoff, and an estimated 20% loss from leakage in drinking water systems.

-To overcome these obstacles, an investment upwards of $1 trillion will need to be made in the next twenty years.
-That breaks down to a 150% annual increase over current spending amounts of $60 billion annually.
+To overcome these obstacles, an investment upwards of $1 trillion will need to be made in the next 25 years.
+Globally, that number could rise to a whopping $25 trillion.

 To date, water and sewer bills, taxes, and private business foot the cost for most of the funds needed to build, operate, and maintain water and wastewater systems.